Day 1 UK - Larnaca - Protaras

-We fill today with a tour of Cyprus.
-Our first stop is the beautiful village of Lefkara, where you may spot women working on fine embroidery in the narrow village streets, or treat yourself to a silver memento, forged into fine filigree by a skilled silversmith.
-The Bee and Embroidery museum in Kato Drys contains hundreds of antique items from furniture to farming equipment, offering an insight into old Cypriot culture.
-Discover how homemade products were created, with exhibitions on embroidery and bee keeping.
-After a light lunch in a traditional taverna, we head to Skarinou, where we watch a halloumi cheese demonstration, with a tasting, and visit a donkey farm.
-Cyprus donkeys were the primary mode of transport on the island for centuries, and invaluable in traditional methods of making olive oil and wine.
-The farm accommodates around 200 donkeys, plus a winery, an ancient olive press and a museum to traditional Cypriot professions.
-Before you leave, why not indulge yourself with some traditional products, oils and spirits, or maybe some lotions made from pure donkey milk.
+Our tour of Cyprus stops at the beautiful village of Lefkara, where you might spot women working on fine embroidery and silversmiths forging fine filigree.
+The Bee and Embroidery museum in Kato Drys shows old Cypriot culture, with exhibitions on embroidery and bee keeping.
+After a light lunch in a traditional taverna, we head to Skarinou to watch a halloumi cheese demonstration, with a tasting, and visit a donkey farm.
+Cyprus donkeys were the primary mode of transport for centuries.
+The farm also accommodates a winery and an ancient olive press.

 Day 5 Protaras

-Enjoy a free day in Protaras, or jump aboard an optional excursion to the east coast.
-The excursion allows you to take in views of eerily empty Varosha, a town abandoned in 1974 when the Turks invaded, and visit the ancient district of Famagusta.
-The Gothic Cathedral of St Nicholas was inspired by Notre Dame in Paris; while Othello Castle inspired Shakespeare while writing his tragedy set in a sea port in Cyprus.
+Enjoy a free day in Protaras, or join an optional excursion to take in views of Varosha, a town abandoned in 1974 when the Turks invaded, and visit the ancient district of Famagusta.
+Othello Castle inspired Shakespeare while writing his tragedy set in a sea port in Cyprus.
 Finally, visit one of the greatest commercial centres of the eastern Roman Empire - Salamis.
-It was the capital of Cyprus in 1100 BC, and destroyed by Arab invaders in 648 BC, never to be rebuilt.
+It was the capital of Cyprus in 1100 BC, and destroyed by Arab invaders in 648 BC.